 The Department of Communication produces two major productions and selected student-directed efforts each year, including the MC Shakespeare Festival each spring.
 Each production draws student actors from across the campus.
 All MC students are welcome to audition for productions, and a full crew are also selected for each performance.

-Most productions are held in Aven Little Theater, a black box-style theater with an excellent workshop-style atmosphere and seating for up to 110.
+Most productions are held in venues within the City of Clinton, and often outdoors, weather permitting.
 Productions are enthusiastically supported by MC students, faculty, staff, and community, with empty seats a rarity.

 Our faculty directors teach leadership, teamwork, and dependability skills that last a lifetime, while reminding students that reward does not define a performer or performance, and that success is not measured by awards but by what is given and learned.